ashryanbeats/resize-app-icons/readme.md

 # resize-app-icons

-This script makes app icons by resizing copies of a source images for all required App Store sizes.
+This script makes app icons by resizing copies of a source image for all required App Store sizes.

 ## Requirements

-**zsh**
+### zsh
 This script assumes you are running `zsh` as your shell because it utilizes the `vared` command.

 This is a big assumption.
 If happy to change it if you have any ideas.

-**ImageMagick**
+### ImageMagick
 This script required installing the ImageMagick CLI.
 You can get it here:
 [http://www.imagemagick.org/](http://www.imagemagick.org/)